boazbk/crypto/lec_19_quantum.md

 So far this is pure common sense, and it is indeed (to my knowledge) an accurate description of what happens when we shoot baseballs at a plastic wall.
 However, this is not the same when we shoot _photons_.
-Amazingly, if we shoot with a "photon gun" (i.e., a laser) at a wall equipped with photon detectors through some barrier, then (as shown in [doubleslitfig](){.ref}) in some positions of the wall we will see  _fewer_ hits when the two slits are open than one only ones of them is!.^[A nice illustrated description of the double slit experiment appears in   [this video](https://www.youtube.com/watch?v=DfPeprQ7oGc).]
+Amazingly, if we shoot with a "photon gun" (i.e., a laser) at a wall equipped with photon detectors through some barrier, then (as shown in [doubleslitfig](){.ref}) in some positions of the wall we will see  _fewer_ hits when the two slits are open than when only ones of them is!^[A nice illustrated description of the double slit experiment appears in   [this video](https://www.youtube.com/watch?v=DfPeprQ7oGc).]
-In particular there are positions in the wall that are hit when the first slit is open, hit when the  second gun is open, but are _not hit at all when both slits are open!_.
+In particular there are positions in the wall that are hit when the first slit is open, hit when the  second gun is open, but are _not hit at all when both slits are open!